Gen3Network/solmeet-book/contents/notes/complete-guide-to-mint-solana-nft.md

 Additionally, we have to make a few small changes in the codebase to export the data with desired format.

-Add the following code snippets in `src/main.js`:
+Next, **replace the source code of `hashlips_art_engine/src/main.js` with the code from the [example](https://raw.githubusercontent.com/DappioWonderland/nft-mint-example/master/hashlips_art_engine/src/main.js)**.

+Here are the changes we made:

 ```javascript
 // In src/main.js